-Newzapalooza has since featured bands from the Toronto Sun, Toronto Star, Globe and Mail, National Post, CTV, Canadian Press, MTV Canada, Jazz 91.1 FM, Hamilton Spectator, Thomson Reuters, CityTV, a merry band of freelancers, Vice Canada and the CBC.
-These fearless acts, some talented, some merely bold, have raised more than $100,000 for the CAF — and had a damn good time doing it.
+Newzapalooza has since featured bands from the Toronto Sun, Toronto Star, Globe and Mail, National Post, CTV, Canadian Press, MTV Canada, Jazz 91.1 FM, Huffington Post, Hamilton Spectator, Thomson Reuters, CityTV, a merry band of freelancers, Vice Canada and the CBC.
+These fearless acts, some talented, some merely bold, have raised more than $180,000 for the foundation — and had a damn good time doing it.

 Jonathan, who loved getting up on the stage to perform at Newzapalooza with his Toronto Sun bands over the years, passed in April 2014 after a brief fight with cancer.
-In 2015, the CAF honoured the Newzaopalooza organizers with a community award.
+In 2015, the CAFC honoured the Newzaopalooza organizers with a community award.
 We know Jonathan would have loved it.
-Nancy Westaway, Jonathan’s wife, and their children, Dexter and Maizey Westaway, accepted the award.
+Jonathan’s family accepted the award.

 Special thanks to Toronto Star interns, who have volunteered to work the event for many years, as well as Aneurin Bosley, who got the web site up and running.
 Brian Hughes deserves kudos as well for designing our tickets for the past couple of years.
 Big bow to Athena Towers and staff at The Opera House.
 We love the venue and your unreserved support for this event and the cause.